Smart Contracts for Raiden Services¶

 Communication between client and PFS¶

-When requesting a route, the IOU is added as five separate arguments to the existing HTTP params.
+When requesting a route, the IOU is added as new JSON object to the existing parameters when requesting paths.
+The IOU object has the following properties:

 |Field Name||Field Type||Description|